tdimov93/citibike-ride-analysis/README.md

 be useful to allow for variable input

 - Chart generation: the `plt.save_fig` call does not act in a consistent manner and sometimes generates strange/empty charts.
-Should probably get to the bottom of this
+Should probably get to the bottom of this.

 There simply aren't enough "rainy rides" in the example datasets to justify the charts that the program currently generates so it might be a good idea to find a more relevant way of visualizing the information